 Are you in California?

-- The price is $49.99.
+- The prices is $49.99.
 This includes everything you need: your appointment, paper recommendation, ID card, customized treatment plan, and shipping.
 There are no additional taxes or fees.

 Note: expedited shipping is only available for California medical cards.